5 roads to a circular economy – Part IV: sharing

 Sharing reduces the number of products and materials you need and the waste that’s generated.
 At the same time, it could increase the impacts from the use phase of the products: it’s easier to get access to a product if you don’t have to buy it, so that may increase demand.
 Using a quantitative analysis method such as LCA will give you evidence whether it makes sense to share a certain product or not.
 However, there are some considerations that go beyond what you can learn from a single LCA.
 In the end, you want to evaluate your business model on all relevant indicators.
 It is known that sharing has a positive impact on social cohesion, for instance.

 Analyze the facts with LCA

 Before investing in a sharing business model, make sure you know what the impact is and which factors determine that impact.
 To know if what you’re doing will pay off, you need to know the facts and analyze them.
 A science-based method such as LCA is ideal for that.
-In my opinion, looking at the life cycle of your product will give you tremendous insight in the opportunities for sharing it and to build your business case.
+In my opinion, looking at the life cycle of your product will give you tremendous insight into the opportunities for sharing it and building your business case.
 Let’s try!

 Learn more about circular economy and LCA

 Sustainability is all about impact.
 Positive impact makes you meaningful.
 But first you have to know where you are making an impact and where you can create shared value.
 That’s where PRé comes in.
 Pinpointing your impact is an essential starting point for taking joint action with people and organisations in your ecosystem.
 The combination of sustainability and social business can make a real change in the way we do business.